nostradomus/Base3-clock-webversion/README.md

 ## :globe_with_meridians: License

-There is no specific license attached to this script.
+At this moment, there is no specific license attached to this project.

-If you like it, have fun with it (at your own risk of course :-D), and especially, be creative.
+So, today, if you like it, have fun with it (at your own risk of course :-D), and especially, be creative.

 Oh, and when using anything from this repository, it is highly appreciated if you mention its origin.

+If you would like to use any of this work (or the whole project) for commercial use, first [contact us :email:](http://nostradomus.ddns.net/contactform.html), so we can add the appropriate license, which best fits your business.